Charlie Mathys: Early life

-Professional Football Career
+Professional career

 Mathys began his professional career with the Hammond Pros in the 1920–1921 season.
 He appeared in five games, starting in four of them.
 After the 1921 season, Mathys returned to Green Bay to play for the Packers.
 He played for the Packers for the next five seasons, appearing in 47 games and starting in 45 of them.
 Mathys was the quarterback on the first Packer team to beat the Chicago Bears, on September 27, 1925, throwing a last second touchdown pass to win the game 14–10.
 During his career, Mathys was one of the highest paid players in the league.
 In a time when players were typically paid $50 per game, Mathys was paid $100 per game, $50 from two different banks.

 Mathys retired after the 1926 season when his wife told him he needed to find a "real" job and come home to start a family.
 He had appeared in 52 games, starting 49 of them.
 He finished his career scoring 102 total points, 16 total touchdowns (1 rushing, 4 receiving, and 11 passing), including a team high 7 passing in 1925.
 He also tallied two field goals, one for the Hammond Pros and one for the Green Bay Packers.

 After retiring from professional football, Mathys served as a member of the Green Bay Packers Board of Directors for many years.
 He was inducted into the Green Bay Packers Hall of Fame in 1977.

-Career Statistics
+Career statistics

 [*] = Unofficial statistics due to record keeping error in the 1920s.

 Statistics are based on packershistory.net.
 The totals have been adjusted to the career totals accounted for in the Pro Football Chronicle by Dan Daly and Bob O'Donnell.